-Lincoln Elementary School
+Pana Elementary School

 - 1. Bus students will arrive at approximately 7:50 a.m. - 2.
-Car/Walking/Biking students will be allowed inside Lincoln School at 7:45 a.m. and must enter the building through the Southeast doors and report to the classroom upon arrival. - 3.
-Students who need breakfast will be dismissed from their classrooms, after unpacking, to go to the cafeteria to purchase a breakfast. - 4.
-Warning bell will ring at 8:05 a.m.
+Car/Walking/Biking students will be allowed inside Pana Elementary School School at 7:45 a.m. and must enter the building through the Main doors and report to the classroom upon arrival. - 3.
+Students who need breakfast will be dismissed from their classrooms, after unpacking, to go to the cafeteria to eat a breakfast. - 4.
 The school day begins at 8:15 a.m.
 Students arriving after this time should notify the office and an adult will be required to sign the student in. - 5.
-Crosstown bus students will be dismissed at 3:00 p.m. and all other buses will dismiss at 3:10 p.m. - 6.
-Car riders, Walkers, and Bikers will be dismissed at 3:05 p.m.

-7. All students are expected to leave campus directly after being dismissed.
-Students may not play on the playground during dismissal time and must exit the grounds after school.
+Bus students will be dismissed at 3:10 p.m. - 6.
+Car riders, Walkers, and Bikers will be dismissed at 2:45(K), 2:50(1st), 2:55(2nd), & 3:00pm (3rd-5th). - 7.
+All students are expected to leave campus directly after being dismissed.
+Students may not play on the playground during dismissal time and must exit the grounds after school. - 8.
+For the safety of all, NO students and/or parents or guardians will be allowed to loiter on the playground or near the back of the building.
+Questions about this policy are to be addressed to the building principal and appropriate school behavior expectations apply to all. - 9.
+For the safety of our students, any changes concerning where students go after school must be made in writing/dojo to the teacher or by phone call to the office.